 It takes just a moment’s carelessness to turn an expensive smartphone into a worthless slab of plastic and glass.

 To have a hope of helping your handset live to see another day it is vital that you act right away.
-Here’s our five-step guide to saving your smartphone – read and remember it for when a dampening disaster strikes.
+Here’s our five-step guide to saving your smartphone – read and remember it for when disaster strikes.

 Step 1: Remove the battery...